Aswanurrehman/Celebrity_Image_Classification/README.md

 5) Lionel Messi

 Here is the folder structure,
-* UI : This contains ui website code
-* server: Python flask server
+* haarcascades: for face amd eye cascade(detection)
-* model: Contains python notebook for model building
+* python notebook for model building
 * google_image_scrapping: code to scrap google for images
-* images_dataset: Dataset used for our model training
+* dataset: Dataset used for our model training

 Technologies used in this project,
 1. Python